Dear Page Larkin,

-Legions of women across America gather monthly, supposedly to discuss the finer points of irony, character development, and plot vs. protagonist.
-Fortified by gallons of Green tea and petite cookies, they tackle the Classics, bestsellers and the New York Times Review of Books.
-From the outside, it appears to be an intellectual diversion.
+Legions of women across America gather – supposedly, to discuss the finer points of grammar, irony, character development, and plot vs. protagonist.

-However, here is a dirty little secret: many book clubs are really a covert way to analyze, dissect, and discuss men.
-Very few clubs will admit to this nefarious charge.
-Many groups, thinly veiled as passionate about reading, are really all about an underlying desire to talk about men, husbands, boyfriends, lovers, dating, sex, and books on the same subject.
+Very few clubs will “fess up” to this nefarious charge.
+Thinly-veiled as passionate about reading, only the few brave book club members will divulge – most book clubs are all about an underlying desire to. talk about men, husbands, boyfriends, lovers, dating, sex, and myriad books on the same subject.

 Our group formed years ago and raced through The Da Vinci Code – who didn’t?
 We started with the loftiest of goals to read great literature and share erudite observations-to seek symbolism and nuance, and of course, to mine books for irony.